Skip to main content

 Program information

-For more information about the performing arts program, please view our Course Finder entry
+For more information about the Bachelor of Music Theatre and Acting program, please view our Course Finder entry.

 Inherent requirements